Hip Scores 2000-2021 (Updated 2022)

-The graph below shows the average hip score of those tested per year calculated by a simple annual average of the hip scores provided by the Kennel Club.
+The graph below shows the average hip score of those tested with the BVA per year calculated by a simple annual average of the hip scores provided by the Kennel Club.
 The overall trend, indicated by the orange dotted line, demonstrates that the average hip score has slightly reduced, although the range of scores varies from 0 to 75.
 The median (middle) hip score has remained fairly constant around 10.
-The number of dogs tested is also shown, demonstrating a gradual increase in the uptake of dogs being hip scored over the last 19 years.
-However during 2019 only 7 dogs were scored.
+The number of dogs tested is also shown, and there has been a gradual increase in the uptake of dogs being hip scored over the last 21 years.
+However during the covid pandemic in 2020 the BVA stopped scoring and also made changes to their online submissions website which lead to delays.
+Therefore during 2020 there is a sudden drop in numbers scored, and a number of dogs were scored in Australia by the ANKC, since their scoring system is the same as the UK.
+During 2021, 10 dogs were scored via the ANKC, see ANKC summary below.

 Since 2010 the Kennel Club Dog Health Group started publishing the 15yr mean and median hip scores along with the 5yr mean and median statistics in their annual report, also since 2013 they published the 5yr median scores.
 The data is shown in the graph below and shows a slight improvement in the 15 year average (mean), although the 15 year median score has remained fairly constant.
 In 2015 both the average (mean) and median hip score increased slightly, and could be related to an increase in the uptake of hip scoring which would provide a more accurate figure if the number of dogs tested were to increase more significantly.